tokio-rs/tracing/tracing-mock/README.md

 [events](https://tracing-rs.netlify.app/tracing/#events).

 As `tracing-mock` isn't available on [crates.io](https://crates.io/) yet, you must import it via git.
-It is important that you also override the source of any `tracing` crates that are transient dependencies.
+When using `tracing-mock` with the `tracing` `0.1` ecosystem, it is important that you also override the source of any `tracing` crates that are transient dependencies.
 For example, the `Cargo.toml` for your test crate could contain:

 ```toml